+Subsequent to December 31, 2016, employer contributions of \$586,240 attributable to the 2016 plan year were credited to participant accounts.
+These contributions were contributed by the Company in cash and Company Stock based upon participant elections, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2016.
+Included in the contribution receivable was \$372,736 as a non-elective contribution for those participants in the New Program Plus program.
 Subsequent to December 31, 2015, employer contributions of \$351,293 attributable to the 2015 plan year were credited to participant accounts.
-These contributions were contributed by the Company in cash and Company Stock based upon participant elections, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2015.
-Included in the contribution receivable was \$177,545 as a non-elective contribution for those participants in the New Program Plus program.
-Subsequent to December 31, 2014, employer contributions of \$232,276 attributable to the 2014 plan year were credited to participant accounts.
-These contributions were funded by the Company in cash and Company Stock, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2014.
+These contributions were funded by the Company in cash and Company Stock, and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2015.

-Participant Accounts - Each participant's account is credited with the participant's contributions and allocations of the Company's contributions, Plan earnings, and charged with an allocation of administrative expenses as applicable.
+Participant Accounts - Each participant's account is credited with the participant's contributions and allocations of the Company's contributions and Plan earnings.
+Effective January 1, 2016, the fee structure was changed to a flat \$20 each quarter deducted from each participant's account.
+This fee is for plan costs such as recordkeeping, auditing, legal, investment advisory and trustee/custodial services.
+This quarterly charge may be offset by credits to the participant's account based on agreements between the fund providers in the participant's portfolio and Empower.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.